tw-mobile-chengdu/mobile-training-ios/src/Advanced/M04/README.md

 2. Your cell should be expanded by its content (Using autolayout)

+3. No need to configure the row height in UITableViewDelegate's method

+Talk is cheap, let's move to the code.

 ## Exercise: Wechat Moment

 The following URL is for the list of wechat data.
 We need to make it displayed as a dynamic content list as following: